 Risk management

-Keller Group is subject to risks and uncertainties and as such has a risk governance framework to identify, evaluate, analyse and mitigate significant risks, including climate-related risks and opportunities, to the achievement of our strategy.
+Keller Group is subject to risks and uncertainties and as such has a risk governance framework to identify, evaluate, analyse and mitigate significant risks, including climate-related risks and opportunities (CRROs), to the achievement of our strategy.
 We have processes that seek to identify risks from both a top-down strategic perspective and a bottom-up local operating company perspective.

 Further details on our risk governance framework can be found in the documents below (page numbers refer to the latest Annual Report and Accounts).